Cognitive Behavioral Therapy (CBT) for Weight Loss at Weight2Lose

 While this form of therapy is often used for treating anxiety disorders and depressive symptoms, it is also a powerful tool for weight management.
 Whether your problem is binge eating, emotional eating or obsessively checking your BMI (body mass index), our team of medical experts can help you modify these unhealthy behaviors.
 Whether you need an intervention to reduce binge eating in response to stress or to eliminate your Diabetes medications by following a mindful eating program, behavioral modification therapy can be highly effective.

-Contact us to book an initial consultation today!
+Contact us to book a free consultation today!

 What is CBT?

 The CBT approach is all about improving mental health by examining and challenging unhealthy behavioral impulses, irrational beliefs and self doubt.
 Patients treated with cognitive behavioral therapy may experience an enhanced ability to respond to stress related impulses and maintain a healthier emotional state.
 Successfully avoiding bad decisions becomes less difficult with a properly structured CBT plan.